Webflow-Examples/custom-code-examples/README.md

 ### Setup Guide

-1. **Clone the Example Webflow Project**: Clone the Webflow site where scripts will be applied
+1. **Clone the Example Webflow Project**: Clone the [example Webflow site](https://webflow.com/made-in-webflow/website/webflow-developers---script-ex-097863) where scripts will be applied

 2. **Clone the Project Repository**: